opencv/opencv/modules/core/doc/operations_on_arrays.rst

 When the ``mask`` parameter is specified and it is not empty, the norm is calculated only over the region specified by the mask.

-A multi-channel source arrays are treated as a single-channel, that is, the results for all channels are combined.
+A multi-channel input arrays are treated as a single-channel, that is, the results for all channels are combined.